 Nobody wants to change a filter constantly.
-A great advantage of those heavy duty whole house water filtration systems is that their filters can handle a huge load over an extended period of time.
+A great advantage of those heavy-duty whole house water filtration systems is that their filters can handle a huge load over an extended period of time.
 What this means is that unlike your simple water pitcher filter, here you won’t need to replace anything for about a year.
 Of course, if you get a whole house water filter for hard water, it might have a shorter life because of the beating that it will take.

-An exclusion from this rule is the smaller whole house filters which are suitable for use while camping or in an RV.
+An exclusion from this rule is the smaller whole house filters that are suitable for use while camping or in an RV.
 They might have a shorter life.
 Speaking of life, the usual lifespan is about 150 000 gallons annually.
 This ought to be more than enough to service your whole family’s drinking, cooking, and hygiene needs.

 Strength Of Water Flow

-That’s a topic which is extremely important to some users.
+That’s a topic that is extremely important to some users.
 The finest units out there will give you a maximum of 20 gallons per minute and this is a goodly number.
 If you want to get this type of water flow then you might need to pay a little more than average.
 After all, filtration should slow down the rate at which your water comes out of the faucet.

-A not so heavy duty option is the 10 or 15 gallons per minute filters.
+A not so heavy-duty option is the 10 or 15 gallons per minute filters.
 Some might even go down to 5.
 Even this is not a bad number because it should be more than enough for any type of domestic use.